 Trees on Private Property

-There are many thousands of ash trees on private property in Dublin.
+There are many ash trees on private property in Dublin.
 No inventory exists and ash density varies by neighborhood.

-Property owners are urged to monitor the EAB’s movements.
+Property owners are urged to monitor the ash borer’s movements.
 The decision to treat, remove, or retain private tree rests with the property owner.
 Residents should consider many variables when evaluating options, including tree size, location, and condition; access to the tree; potential targets should the tree fall; property value; shade, heating and cooling values; treatment techniques, efficacy, and costs’ proximity of EAB infestation; and intangible costs.
+Keep in mind that insect has been in the area for some years and a decision to treat may not be an option.

 The City will enforce the relevant section of the Ordinance 153.134, Section K, through its Code Compliance program should it receive complaints about hazardous private trees.
 Private trees that are a threat to private property will be inspected only as complaints are received.